archaeoklammt/DFKV_data_model/linked_art_model.md

           		 "_label": "Identification Number"}],
      	 "content" : "ID_10056" }]}

-### The data record as part of a database and incremental events
+### The dataset as part of a database and the events acting on it

-The data record is <code>part_of</code> a database that was <code>produced_by</code> a group of researchers, under the lead of Thomas W. Gaehtgens.
-Further attributes allow to add information on the time span of the production and even the place.
-The latter one is in the cases of the three databases a helpful further information for contextualize the object.
+The dataset is<code>part_of</code> a database <code>produced_by</code> a group of researchers led by Thomas W. Gaehtgens.
+Additional attributes make it possible to add information about the time period of production and even the location.
+In the case of the three databases, the latter is helpful additional information for contextualizing the object.

-To express this we can apply the role of workshops, that the LADM offers, as workshop designates a group of artists, that produced an object, without that each member is actively involved.
-Whether a group is directly led by one person or loosely inspired, is of no further concern for the modelling.
+To express this, we can apply the role of workshops provided by LADM, because workshop refers to a group of artists who produced an object without each member being actively involved.
+Whether a group is directly led by one person or loosely inspired no longer matters for modeling purposes.
-At the same way we are expressing the data curation as activity with <code>curated_by</code> an other group under the lead of Anne Klammt.
+Similarly, we refer to data curation as an activity<code>curated_by</code>another group.

+Neither does "curation" exist as an activity in LADM, nor is there the property "curated by".
+We newly introduce these two terms here because they are of central importance to us.
+LADM is not ignorant of the role of curators, so already the assignment of objects (dating, style, authorship) can be recorded as their activity, and also their role in assembling collections of objects can be expressed.
+Accordingly, our proposal can be seen as a further simplification.

 --

 	{"@context": "https://linked.art/ns/v1/linked-art.json",